redox-os/website/content/news/this-month-240330.md

 ## Documentation

+Ribbon made several improvements to the book:

+- added to the [references](https://doc.redox-os.org/book/ch09-08-references.html) list, including additions to the Program Porting, Ideas and Source Code sections.
+- documented the method to port graphical programs to Orbital by using the [liborbital](https://gitlab.redox-os.org/redox-os/liborbital) library.
-Ribbon updated the [build system dependencies list](https://doc.redox-os.org/book/ch08-01-advanced-build.html#install-the-necessary-packages-and-emulators) for each supported operating system on the [bootstrap.sh](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/bootstrap.sh?ref_type=heads) script for manual configuration, now it's in pair with the script.
+- updated the [build system dependencies list](https://doc.redox-os.org/book/ch08-01-advanced-build.html#install-the-necessary-packages-and-emulators) for each supported operating system in the [bootstrap.sh](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/bootstrap.sh?ref_type=heads) script for manual configuration, to make sure the documentation matches the script.

-He added [references](https://doc.redox-os.org/book/ch09-08-references.html) to help with program porting, ideas and source code documentation.

-He documented the method to port graphical programs to Orbital by using the [liborbital](https://gitlab.redox-os.org/redox-os/liborbital) library.

-He also improved the porting documentation with more accurate information, fixed some things and did cleanup.
+- improved the porting documentation with more accurate information, fixed some things and did cleanup.

 ## Packages